-A SP-SSE/SIP-PBX MUST support the ability to receive SDP session descriptions that have the 'c=' field set to all zeros (0.0.0.), when the addrtype field is IPV4.
-Note that this is for support of non-compliant remote SIP signaling entities that use this deprecated syntax from RFC 2543, rather than the "a=sendonly" or "a=inactive" syntax specified in [RFC 3264].
+A SP-SSE/SIP-PBX MAY support the ability to receive SDP session descriptions that have the 'c=' field set to all zeros (0.0.0.0), when the addrtype field is IPv4, for support of non-compliant remote SIP signaling entities that use this deprecated syntax from [RFC 2543], rather than the "a=sendonly" or "a=inactive" syntax specified in [RFC 3264].
+However, note that the deprecated syntax is not supported in specifications of other Standard Bodies, such as 3GPP IMS, used by some incumbent carriers for their SIP deployments.